-MSc courses have course coordinators (similar to the undergraduate teacher responsible).
-Each programme has a programme director (rather than the departmental tutor at undergraduate level).
+MSc courses have course coordinators and each programme has a programme director (rather than the departmental tutor at undergraduate level).
 Again, many courses can be taken by students drawn from more than one programme, and/or department, although they should all be MSc or postgraduate diploma students.
 Each student should be allocated to an academic adviser.
 In addition, many departments allocate students to a dissertation supervisor who guides them through the process of writing the dissertation (a common feature of many MSc programmes).